The Last Spritz

 Oriana

-This is the cooler-weather Delina.
+This is the playful evening Delina.
 Same brand, similar quality of construction, completely different mood.
 Strong projection, 8+ hour longevity, especially good in fall and winter when warmer compositions earn their keep.
-If you already own Delina and want the night-out version, this is the answer.
+If you already own Delina and want the dessert-adjacent version, this is the answer.
 See the full breakdown.

 Best Daytime Luxury